 The Department of Art at the University of Massachusetts Amherst offers post-secondary education in a full range of disciplines.
-These include painting, drawing, sculpture, ceramics, printmaking, animation and intermedia.
+These include painting, drawing, sculpture, ceramics, printmaking, design, animation and intermedia.

 Interdisciplinary study is at the core of our philosophy, and we encourage students to pursue experience across art disciplines, as well as exploring the diverse fields of arts, humanities, and sciences open to them at this premier research university.

 Undergraduates majoring in Art may enroll in our Bachelor of Fine Arts Program, tailored to students who plan to become 21st century professional artists and designers.
 Art majors who are looking for the broadest available liberal arts education may choose our Bachelor of Arts in Art degree.
 Future primary and secondary school art teachers are comprehensively prepared in our Bachelor of Fine Arts in Art Education program.